 From the Old Gangchon Station, you need to catch the free shuttle bus back to Gimyujeong Station.

-To get to Gangchon Station from the Old Gangchon Station, turn left as you get off the “Romantic Train” and follow the road for about 15 minutes.
-It will be to your right.
+To get to Gangchon Station from the Old Gangchon Station, turn left as you get off the “Romantic Train”.
+Follow the road for about 15 minutes, and the station will be to your right.

-Gapyeong Rail Bike vs Gangchon Rail Bike
+Difference between Gapyeong Rail Bike & Gangchon Rail Bike

 So, which one is better?
-Gapyeong Rail Bike vs Gangchon Rail Bike?
+Gapyeong Rail Park or Gangchon Rail Bike?

-Why Gapyeong Rail Bike may be a better option
+Why You Should Choose Gapyeong Rail Bike

 Gapyeong Rail Bike is the closer of the two rail parks to Nami Island and is conveniently located 2 km away from Gapyeong Station.

-On the other hand, Gangchon Rail Bike offers an 8.6 km one-way route which means you don’t pass the same settings twice.
+On the other hand, Gangchon Rail Bike offers an 6 km one-way route which means you don’t pass the same settings twice.

 For these reasons, Gangchon Rail Bike is said to be a longer and more exciting route than Gapyeong Rail Bike.